Generic Collections in C#

 Problems with Non-Generic Collections in C#

 The non-generic collection classes such as ArrayList, Hashtable, Stack, and Queue are worked on the object data type.
-That means the elements are added into the collection is of an object type.
-As these non-generic collection classes worked on object data type, we can store any type of values which may lead to a runtime exception due to type mismatch.
-But with generic collections in C#, now are able to store a specific type of data (whether a primitive type or a reference type) which provides type safety by eliminating the type mismatch at run time.
+That means the elements are added to the collection are of an object type.
+As these non-generic collection classes worked on object data type, we can store any type of values that may lead to a runtime exception due to type mismatch.
+But with Generic Collections in C#, now are able to store a specific type of data (whether a primitive type or a reference type) which provides type safety by eliminating the type mismatch at run time.

 The second problem with non-generic collection classes is that we get performance overhead.
 The reason for this is boxing and unboxing.
 As we already discussed these collection classes are worked on the object data type.
 So if we are storing value type data into the collection, then those value type data are first converted into object type and then only store into the collection which is nothing but performing boxing.
 Similarly, if we want to retrieve the data from the collection, then we need to convert the data from object type to value type means performing unboxing.
 Due to this boxing and unboxing, we get poor performance if our collection is a big one.

-Note: Boxing means converting a value type to object type.
-Unboxing means converting object type back to the value type.
+Note: Boxing means converting a value type to an object type and Unboxing means converting object type back to the value type.

 The Generic Collection classes are implemented under the System.Collections.Generic namespace.
 The classes which are present in this namespace are as follows.